 In particular, in the United States, the alternative asset management and financial services industries are subject to enhanced governmental scrutiny and/or increased regulation, and a number of legislative initiatives have been signed into law affecting alternative investment firms, including the Dodd-Frank Act which among other things, requires registration with the SEC of advisers to private funds with assets under management of \$150 million or more (with certain limited exceptions) and imposes new reporting and recordkeeping obligations with respect to the private funds they advise.
 A key feature of the Dodd-Frank Act is the potential extension of prudential regulation by the Board of Governors of the Federal Reserve System (the "Federal Reserve") to U.S. nonbank financial companies that are not currently subject to such regulation but that are determined to pose risk to the U.S. financial system.
 The Dodd-Frank Act defines a "nonbank financial company" as a company that is predominantly engaged in activities that are financial in nature.
 The U.S. Financial Stability Oversight Council (the "FSOC"), an interagency body created to monitor and address systemic risk, has the authority to subject such a company to supervision and regulation by the Federal Reserve (including capital, leverage and liquidity requirements) if the FSOC determines that such company is systemically important, in that its material financial distress or the riskiness of its activities could pose a threat to the financial stability of the United States.
 The Dodd-Frank Act does not contain any minimum size requirements for such a determination by the FSOC and it is possible that it could be applied to private funds, particularly large, highly leveraged funds, although no such funds have been designated as systemically important by the FSOC to date.
-If regulations were to extend the regulatory and supervisory requirements, such as capital and liquidity standards currently applicable to banks, or CVC PES were considered to be engaged in "shadow banking," either in the United States or in any other jurisdiction in which CVC PES engages in investment activities, the regulatory and operating costs associated therewith could adversely impact the implementation of CVC PES's investment strategy and CVC PES's returns and may become prohibitive.

 The Dodd-Frank Act also imposes a number of restrictions on the relationship and activities of banking organisations with certain private equity funds and hedge funds and other provisions that affect the private equity industry, either directly or indirectly.
 Included in the Dodd-Frank Act is the so-called "Volcker Rule", which takes the form of Section 13 of the Bank Holding Company Act of 1956, as amended.
-Among other things, the Volcker Rule, as amended by the Reform Act (as defined below), and together with its implementing regulations, generally prohibits any "banking entity" (generally defined as any insured depository institution, subject to certain exceptions, including for depository institutions that do not have, and are not controlled by a company that has, more than US\$10 billion in total consolidated assets or significant trading assets and liabilities, any company that controls such an institution, a non-U.S. bank that is treated as a bank holding company for purposes of U.S. banking law, and any affiliate or subsidiary of the foregoing entities) from sponsoring or acquiring or retaining an ownership interest in a private equity fund or hedge fund that is not subject to the provisions of Investment Company Act in reliance upon either Section 3(c)(1) or Section 3(c)(7)of the Investment Company Act.
-The Volcker Rule also permits the Federal Reserve to require, by rule, that certain nonbank financial companies that have been designated as systemically important by the FSOC and subject to supervision by the Federal Reserve (as discussed above) comply with additional capital requirements for and additional quantitative limits with regards to such activities, although such nonbank financial companies are not expressly prohibited from engaging in sponsoring or investing in such funds.
-Prospective investors that are banking entities should consult their bank regulatory counsel prior to acquiring Shares.
+Among other things, the Volcker Rule, as amended by the Reform Act (as defined below), and together with its implementing regulations, generally prohibits any "banking entity" (generally defined as any insured depository institution, subject to certain exceptions, including for depository institutions that do not have, and are not controlled by a company that has, more than US\$10 billion in total consolidated assets or significant trading assets and liabilities, any company that controls such an institution, a non-U.S. bank that is treated as a bank holding company for purposes of U.S. banking law, and any affiliate or subsidiary of the foregoing entities) from sponsoring or acquiring or retaining an ownership interest in a private equity fund or hedge fund that is not subject to the provisions of Investment Company Act in reliance upon either Section 3(c)(1) or Section 3(c)(7) of the Investment Company Act, subject to certain exceptions.